Baptism booking is essential

 There is a limit to the number of baptisms at each ceremony so it is also recommended that you book early in order to get a date that suits you and your family members.

-Before Covid The Sacrament of Baptism took place in our Parish as follows:
+The Sacrament of Baptism takes place in our Parish as follows:

-Cathedral 1st, 3rd & 5th weekend of month Saturdays at 5pm & Sundays at 1.15pm in Cathedral
+Cathedral 1st, 3rd & 5th weekend of month in Cathedral

 The Ritual of Baptism in the Catholic Church